dlangille/thin_to_thick/README.md

 ## 5 - run the script

-The trailing snapshot on the second parameter is vital.
+The trailing / on the second parameter is vital.

 ```
 thin_to_thick.sh /usr/jails/newjail /usr/jails/myjail/ /iocage/jails/myjail/root